NEU-SNS/intl-iot/Getting_Started.md

 ### Run Pipeline
-Very basic usage: `python analyse.py -i INPUTFILE -m MACADDR [-g PLOT -p PROTOCOL]` Very basic usage requires the an input pcap file and a MAC address of the device from which the data in the input pcap file was generated from.
+Very basic usage: `python analyse.py -i INPUTFILE -m MACADDR [-g PLOT -p PROTOCOL]`

+For input, very basic usage requires the path to an input pcap file and a MAC address of the device from which the data in the input pcap file was generated from.
 The -g option produces a graph, and the -p option modifies how the graph is created.
 Graph related options (-g and -p in this example) must come at the very end of the command.

+For output, a CSV called `experiment.csv` is generated.
+Information about the contents of this file can be found in the [Destination README](./destination/README.md).
+Optional graphs can be produced using the -g option.

 Example 1: `python analyse.py -i iot-data/us/appletv/local_menu/2019-04-10_18:07:36.25s.pcap -m 7c:61:66:10:46:18 -g StackPlot -p eth-snd,eth-rcv`
    - Output: A CSV file named `experiment.csv` is produced in the current directory (`destination/`), and a stack plot is produced in a newly created `figures/` directory.